-In Matter of Vivas, 31 however, the BIA held that where the government has made a prima facie case for deportability, the noncitizen may be required to submit evidence that rebuts the government's case if the evidence in question is within the noncitizen's knowledge and control.
-In Matter of Vivas, the respondent was an LPR who supposedly obtained his residence through a U.S. citizen spouse.
+In Matter of Vivas,22 however, the BIA held that where the government has made a prima facie case for deportability, the noncitizen may be required to submit evidence that rebuts the government's case if the evidence in question is within the noncitizen's knowledge and control.
+In Matter of Vivas, the respondent was a permanent resident who supposedly obtained his residence through a U.S. citizen spouse.
 However, the government produced a witness claiming that the birth certificate allegedly belonging to the respondent's spouse was actually that of the witness, and that she had never met the respondent.
 Under these circumstances, the BIA affirmed the immigration court's decision finding the respondent deportable.
-Similarly, in Matter of Guevara, 32 the BIA affirmed that once the government submits prima facie evidence of deportability, the burden of proof shifts to the respondent to rebut that evidence.
+Similarly, in Matter of Guevara,23 the BIA affirmed that once the government submits prima facie evidence of deportability, the burden of proof shifts to the respondent to rebut that evidence.

-Matter of Guevara also held, however, that the government cannot meet its burden of proof solely based on the respondent's assertion of their Fifth Amendment right to remain silent.
-In other words, where a noncitizen is subject to the deportability grounds, the government must submit clear and convincing, credible proof of deportability, which the noncitizen then has the burden of rebutting, before the noncitizen's silence can be used against them.33
+Matter of Guevara also held, however, that the government cannot meet its burden of proof solely based on the respondent's assertion of their 5th Amendment right to remain silent.
+In other words, where a noncitizen is subject to the deportability grounds, the government must submit clear and convincing, credible proof of deportability, which the noncitizen then has the burden of rebutting, before the noncitizen's silence can be used against them.24

 Circuit court cases.
-There is a conflict among the circuit courts over how the clear and convincing, or clear, unequivocal, and convincing standard for establishing deportability should be interpreted.
+There is a conflict among the Circuit Courts over how the clear and convincing, or clear, unequivocal, and convincing standard for establishing deportability should be interpreted.
 In the Eleventh Circuit, the court affirmed the use of a document that contained several ambiguities to establish deportability for a firearms offense by clear and convincing evidence, reasoning that under the "substantial evidence" test, the court had to affirm the BIA's decision unless there is no reasonable basis for that decision.
+Adefemi v.
+Ashcroft, 386 F.3d 1022, 1029 (11th Cir.
+2004).
 The Eleventh Circuit's decision contrasts with the BIA's decision in Matter of Pichardo, discussed above.
 The Second Circuit, in Francis v.
-Gonzales expressly disagreed with the Eleventh Circuit's decision in Adefemi v.
+Gonzales25 expressly disagreed with the Eleventh Circuit's decision in Adefemi v.
 Ashcroft.
-According to the Second Circuit, the courts must reverse a finding of deportability where "any rational trier of fact would conclude that the proof did not rise to the level of clear and convincing evidence."
-Practitioners should argue that in view of the statutory scheme as well as BIA precedent, courts of appeal should follow the reasoning in Francis v.
-Gonzales rather
+According to the Second Circuit, the courts must reverse a finding of deportability where "any rational trier of fact would conclude that the proof did not rise to the level of clear and convincing evidence."26 Practitioners should argue that in view of the statutory scheme as well as BIA precedent, courts of appeal should follow the reasoning in Francis v.
+Gonzales rather than Adefemi v.
+Ashcroft when interpreting the clear and convincing or clear, unequivocal and convincing standard for establishing deportability.